officelifehq/docs/docs/documentation/manage/employee-management.md

 #### Editing the contract renewal date

-OfficeLife lets you easily change this date on the Employee profile page, as shown below.
+OfficeLife lets you change this date on the Employee profile page, as shown below.

 ![](./img/employee_contract_renewal_date_edit.png)